pauljngr/SARDI/README.md

 pip install flash-attn==2.8.3 --no-build-isolation
 ```

-For inference, you need a CUDA GPU with **~18 GB of VRAM**.
-To load HotpotQA's BM25 index, you need 32 GB of CPU RAM.
+For inference, you need an NVIDIA GPU with **~18 GB of VRAM**.
+To load HotpotQA's BM25 index, you need at least 32 GB of CPU RAM.

 ## Assets